PrajnaAvidya/encryptedbits/README.md

 encryptedbits
 =============

-client-side text encryption using aes.js
+* client-side text encryption using aes.js
+* built on Yii framework and the CryptoJS library